Importance of Malas

-Purish or stool is the waste product which is left after digestion after the nutrients of the digested food have been absorbed by the body.
+Purish: Purish or stool is the waste product which is left after digestion as the nutrients from food have been absorbed by the body.
 When the body absorbs water, minerals and other salts, the remaining matter is converted into solid faeces and eliminated from the body.
-For the faecal matter to be conbsistent, both the gastrointestinal mobility and the nature of diet should be taken care of.
+For the faecal matter to be consistent, both the gastrointestinal mobility and the nature of diet should be taken care of.
 The tridoshas (vata, pitta and kapha) must be in equilibrium to guarantee normal evacuation of faeces.
 Pitta and kapha help in the process of digestion while vata is responsible for proper mobility throughout the process.
 Any discrepancy or imbalance relating to any of these can lead to various ailments like abdominal heaviness or pain, flatulence, constipation or diarrhoea.
 Disturbances in this mala may also give rise to diseases like osteoarthritis, rheumatoid arthritis, asthama, low-back pain, bronchitis as well as irritable bowels and stomach ulcers.

 Mutra is a form of mala that is derived from the various physiological processes that go on within the human body.
 The entire urinary system comprising the kidneys, the uterus, the urinary bladder and the urethra takes part in the formation and removal of urine, thus regulating the fluid balance in the body and also preserving the blood pressure at an optimum level.
 Any imbalance like increased or decreased urine, may lead to diseases such as urinary infections, kidney stones, abdominal pain, cystitis and various bladder disorders.